nus-cs2103-AY2425S1/tp/docs/UserGuide.md

       * Linux: Open the Terminal app or press the "Ctrl + Alt + T" keys simultaneously.
    2. In the terminal, type `java -version`.
    3. Look for a line that starts with `java version`.
 You should see a number, like `17.0.2`.
 Ensure that this version number is 17 or higher.
    4. If Java is not installed or the version is below 17, visit the [official Java download page](https://www.oracle.com/java/technologies/downloads/#java17) and install the latest version.
-Choose the appropriate download link for your operating system (Linux, macOS, or Windows).
+Choose the appropriate download link for your operating system (Linux, or Windows).
+   5. For Mac users, you should install this specific `Azul JDK 17` distribution by following this [guide](https://se-education.org/guides/tutorials/javaInstallationMac.html).

 2. Download the latest `.jar` File:
     * Download the `.jar` file from [here](https://github.com/AY2425S1-CS2103T-F14a-1/tp/releases).